eddy-0000/OBS-Counter/README.md

 # OBS-Counter

+UPDATE: Twitch chat can now increase and decrease the timer as well.

 This script allows you to add a counter to your streams/recording in OBS.
 It allows you to decrease/increase the counter via hotkey which are set in the hotkey settings in OBS.
 Optionally a sound effect can also be assigned to the counter when it is increased.